ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 If your dataset looks less like a series of rows and columns, and more like a long list of files, consider creating a **data inventory** instead.
-A data inventory should include the author or source, title, publication year (if published), and file name for each file, but can include more file metadata as necessary.
-A data inventory for a public domain fiction data set would look something like this.
+A data inventory should include the author or source, title, publication year and DOI (if published), and file name for each file, and can include more file metadata as necessary.
+For example, a data inventory for works of fiction in the public domain could look something like this.

 |Author              |Title               |Year |Filename                                  |
 |--------------------|--------------------|-----|------------------------------------------|